How to Become a Tax Consultant and Be Great at It

 There is much you can do to prepare yourself.
 Try to find as much information as you can.
 You can read books about tax law and see whether you find it interesting or not.
 On the internet, you can also find information about what it’s like to be a tax consultant.
 Other sources of information are workshops and webinars.

-Earn a Bachelor’s Degree
+Earn a bachelor’s degree

 After you decide to become a tax professional, you need to choose the right major.
-Most people that work in the field of tax consultancy have a bachelor’s degree or an associate degree.
+Most people who work in the field of tax consultancy have a bachelor’s degree or an associate degree.
 If you want to have more responsibility, consider working toward a master’s degree.

 As mentioned before, you will also need to earn EA or CPA credentials.
 A state’s Board of Accountancy is the responsible institution for these credentials.
-CPA involves a four-part national exam and 150-course hours in accounting or a similar field.
+CPA involves a four-part national exam and 150 course hours in accounting or a similar field.

 EA certificate programs involve an IRS registration.
 The IRS will have to do a background check, and you need to take a special exam to enroll.
 If you have previous experience in a tax-related position you may bypass some of the requirements.
 With that, you will be able to get a Preparer Tax identification number, which is important since you need that number when you prepare tax returns for someone else.